heejong-kim/LILAC/README.md

 ## Overview

+**LILAC** is a model that learns to compare images, designed to automatically filter out nuisance variations and focus on clinically significant changes in longitudinal imaging data.

 <img src="overview-github.png" alt="LILAC overview" width="800"/>

-LILAC is a method that learns to compare images, designed to automatically filter out nuisance variations and focus on clinically significant changes in longitudinal imaging data.

 This repository includes models and train/evaluation code for the LILAC paper.